sidtiwari98/MasterMind/README.md

 # MasterMind
-The popular mastermind game built on React
+The popular mastermind game built on Gatsby